 Condoms come in a variety of shapes, widths, and lengths.
 The style of condom depends on the user’s preference.
 Latex condoms are made of material intended to stretch and conform to the size of the user’s penis.
 Still, wearing the appropriate size condom decreases the odds that the condom will slip off or break.

-Advantages of the Male Condom
+Advantages of the External Condom

-- When used properly and consistently, the male condom is a very effective method for preventing pregnancy (98% effective with ‘perfect use’) and is one of the few contraceptive methods that can protect against sexually transmitted infections(including HIV and HPV).³
+- When used properly and consistently, the external condom is a very effective method for preventing pregnancy (98% effective with ‘perfect use’) and is one of the few contraceptive methods that can protect against sexually transmitted infections(including HIV and HPV).³

 - Condoms are relatively inexpensive.